phoenixframework/phoenix_guides/docs/deployment/heroku.md

 This ensures that any idle connections are closed by Phoenix before they reach Heroku's 55-second timeout window.

-Lastly, we'll need to create a [Procfile](https://devcenter.heroku.com/articles/procfile) (a text file called “Procfile” in the root of our project’s folder) with the following line:
+Lastly, we'll need to create a [Procfile](https://devcenter.heroku.com/articles/procfile) (a text file called "Procfile" in the root of our project’s folder) with the following line:

 ```
 web: MIX_ENV=prod mix phoenix.server